-Mr. Kaseorg is a commercial litigator and civil defense attorney with a diverse practice ranging from representing corporations in contract disputes, to defending businesses in environmental cleanup lawsuits, to representing trucking and railroad companies in injury and wrongful death suits.
+Mr. Kaseorg is a commercial litigator and civil defense attorney with a diverse practice ranging from commercial lease enforcement, to representing corporations in contract and business disputes, to representing individuals and businesses in employment discrimination and FLSA wage/hour litigation, to defending businesses in environmental cleanup lawsuits, to representing trucking and railroad companies in injury and wrongful death suits.
 Mr. Kaseorg regularly appears and advocates at all levels of Virginia trial courts, including as lead counsel, and has experience with motions practice and oral arguments in Federal district court.

 Mr. Kaseorg’s past litigation experience includes representing clients in UCC sales disputes, defending clients in products liability and toxic tort lawsuits, pursuing claims in high-value real estate contract disputes involving medical office complexes, and representing shareholders in mass-action mortgage and asset backed securities lawsuits in connection with the 2008 financial crisis.